holadepo/docs/astro/create-deployment.md

     - **Astro Runtime**: Select the Astro Runtime version.
 The latest version of Astro Runtime is selected by default.
     - **Description**: Optional.
 Enter a description for your Deployment.
     - **Cluster**: Select the Astro Cluster in which you want to create this Deployment.
+4. Optional.
+Edit the Deployment resource settings.
+See [Configure Deployment Resources](configure-deployment-resources.md).

-4. Click **Create Deployment** and within a short period the following screen appears:
+5. Click **Create Deployment** and within a short period the following screen appears:

     ![Cloud UI Deployment Configuration](/img/docs/deployment-configuration.png)

     The initial status of all new Deployments is `UNHEALTHY`.
 This indicates that the Deployment's Webserver and Scheduler are still spinning up in your cloud.
 In a few minutes the status changes to `HEALTHY` and you can move to step 5.

-5. Optional.
-Edit the Deployment resource settings:
-    - Click **Edit Configuration**.
-    - Edit the Deployment resource settings.
-    - Click **Update Deployment**.
 6. Optional.
 Click **Open Airflow** to access the Airflow UI.

 ## Step 3: Set Deployment Resources